Alone I roamed by the ocean’s shore, And watched

 And only whispers from the friendly tree; Naught but silence from the limitless blue sky— Silence from valleys low and mountains high!
 Like a hurt child, within the depths of me

 I hid and sulked—no longer seeking Thee.

-Unheralded, some Unseen Hand
+Unheralded, an Unseen Hand

-A laughing sea, instead of wrathful roars,
+A laughing sea instead of wrathful roars!

+A gay, glad world with mystically opening doors!
 With only mists of dreams between,

 Someone beside me stood unseen—

-And whispered to me, cool and clear:
+And whispered to me, calm and clear: